fschuhi/Digital-Garden-Workbench/testing/data/Test_Publishing.test_convertMarkdown.md

 <span class="counts">**[[0301 Preliminaries Regarding Voice, Movement, and Gesture - Part 1#^7-1|7-1]]**: _[[Dharma]] (2) · [[Seeing That Frees]] · [[Conceptual Framework]] (7) · [[Insight]] · [[Soulmaking]] · [[Emptiness]]_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-What would it be to listen or read _for_ and _from_ the whole conceptual framework?
-I'm listening _for_, or I'm reading _for_, to get a sense of, what is the whole conceptual framework.
-And then, when I think I have that, I'm listening _from_ the perspective of the whole conceptual framework.
-And that listening _from_ an understanding of the whole conceptual framework, holding it there, it frames my listening...<br/>
+What would it be to listen or read <i>for</i> and <i>from</i> the whole conceptual framework?
+I'm listening <i>for</i>, or I'm reading <i>for</i>, to get a sense of, what is the whole conceptual framework.
+And then, when I think I have that, I'm listening <i>from</i> the perspective of the whole conceptual framework.
+And that listening <i>from</i> an understanding of the whole conceptual framework, holding it there, it frames my listening...<br/>
 </div></div>

 ---